bubnick/tumblr_downloadr/README.md

 # tumblr_downloadr

-Downloads all photos to a blog, optionally filtered by a tag, to the directory it is ran in.
+Downloads all photos from a blog, optionally filtered by a tag, to the directory it is ran in.

 Instructions on generating your oAuth Tumblr consumer key [here](https://www.tumblr.com/oauth/apps)